Electron shuttle as an autonomous single-electron source: Results and discussion

 On the other hand, in the shuttle regime (III) shown in the bottom panels of Fig.~\ref{fig:Fig2}(b)--(d) for $\Gamma = 10^{-3}$~GHz, the QD oscillates back and forth between the two leads.
 Fig.~\ref{fig:Fig2}(b) shows that there is no considerable overlap of the tunneling rates in this regime.
 Thus, tunneling occurs in the proximity of the respective lead, as indicated by the periodic peaks of the electron currents [cf. Fig.~\ref{fig:Fig2}(c)].
 As virtually all electrons are shuttled, the quantity $\braket{I^\mathrm S}\braket{I^\mathrm D}\simeq0$ practically vanishes.
 A schematic representation is shown in the bottom panel of Fig.~\ref{fig:Model}(d).
 The resulting WTD is peaked at the shuttling period indicating the SES character.

 In the crossover regime (II), the WTD exhibits features from both regimes (I) and (III): A peak at small $\tau$ from electron tunneling and a peak at large $\tau$ from electron shuttling.
 In addition, this regime exhibits a feature that is not present in either of the previous regimes: During one oscillation period the QD is twice tunnel coupled to both leads simultaneously, once during the forward motion and once during the backward motion [see middle panel of Fig.~\ref{fig:Fig2}(b) for $\Gamma = 0.1$~GHz].
 Thus, two consecutive tunneling events into the drain may be separated by half the oscillation period resulting in a peak of the WTD at $\tau\approx \pi/\omega_0$.
 All three features of the WTD are also clearly observed in the structure of the electron currents from and to the leads: Both currents $\braket{I^\mathrm S}$ and $\braket{I^\mathrm D}$ remain finite at all times (transistor regime) and the large peaks of the currents are separated by the oscillation period (shuttle regime).
 Additionally, small peaks appear at all half periods.
 Hence, $\braket{I^\mathrm S}\braket{I^\mathrm D}$ (magenta solid) peaks at half the period.
+Notably, the crossover regime described in this work differs substantially from a crossover regime found for a quantum mechanical description of the electron shuttle \cite{NovotnyEtAlPRL2003, NovotnyEtAlPRL2004}, where it refers to the coexistence of oscillatory and non-oscillatory shuttle motion.